 Is it wrong that an inanimate object makes you swoon?
-I am in love with my new custom artwork in my dining room and it’s one of my favorite DIYs for this room.
+I am in love with my new Vintage Wall Art in my dining room and it's one of my favorite DIYs for this room.

 I love that they were gifts from my family, that they were cheap to make, and that it only took about 15 minutes to transform the look of my dining room.